jhabarsingh/DOCMED/README.md

 ## DESIGN

-> These are the designs of our website
+These are the designs of our website
-> 1. CHATBOT
+  1. CHATBOT
-> 2. ML MODEL TO PREDICT COVID FROM SYMTOMS
+  2. ML MODEL TO PREDICT COVID FROM SYMTOMS
-> 3. ML MODEL TO PREDICT COVID FROM CHEST XRAY REPORT
+  3. ML MODEL TO PREDICT COVID FROM CHEST XRAY REPORT

+### Home Page
 ![HOME PAGE](
 https://github.com/jhabarsingh/Covid-Assistant/blob/main/docs/ani/chatbot.gif)